 Status: Recently completed

 This project will conduct an assessment of the level of W. bancrofti transmission in Monrovia, Liberia focused on the detection of the infective stage (L3) in mosquitos as well as an immunological monitoring approach of confirmatory mapping.
-Finally a combination approach which will utilise the results from both methods.
-The study will form a comprehensive evidence base for the MoH treatment decision in Monrovia as well as inform development of a standardised and recommended protocol for taking similar decisions within urban conurbations of the West African region where there are expanding urban populations and ongoing in-migration from rural areas.
+Finally, a combination approach will utilise the results from both methods.
+The study will form a comprehensive evidence base for the Ministry of Health treatment decision in Monrovia, as well as inform development of a standardised and recommended protocol for taking similar decisions within urban conurbations of the West African region where there are expanding urban populations and ongoing in-migration from rural areas.